TMuyi/docker-templates/README.md

    cd project-directory
    ```

-3. Modify the `compose.yml` file if necessary, adjusting any environment variables, ports, volumes, or other configuration options to fit your needs.
+3. Modify the `compose.yml` file(s) if necessary, adjusting any environment variables, ports, volumes, or other configuration options to fit your needs.

 4. Start the application stack using Docker Compose: